kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/06_hello_world_Pods/transcript.md

 In this video we're going to create our first hello-world pod.
 This pod is going to have an apache webserver container running inside it.

 To create this pod we first need to create a yaml file the defines the pod's specifications.
-So here's the yaml file that I wrote earlier:
+So here's a yaml file that I wrote earlier:

 ```bash
 tree configs/
 code configs/pod-httpd.yml
 ```

-These yaml files follows a certain structure which I'll go into more detail later.
+These yaml files follows a certain structure and a big part of Kubernetes is to do with writing these files.
+We'll cover how to write these files later.

 But for now this yaml file is basically saying that:

 - We want to create a pod
 - The pod's name should be pod-httpd